nextbreakpoint/flink-k8s-toolbox/README.md

   Initialise primary resource and change cluster status to starting.

-- **HALT_CLUSTER**
+- **CLUSTER_RUNNING**

   Detect changes in the primary resource and restart cluster if needed.
-Detect running job and change cluster status to RUNNING.
+Change cluster status to FAILED if job stops running.
+Periodically triggers a new savepoint.

-- **RUN_CLUSTER**
+- **CLUSTER_HALTED**

   Detect changes in the primary resource and restart cluster if needed.
-Detect failed job and change cluster status to FAILED.
-Periodically change cluster status to CHECKPOINTING to create a new savepoint.
+Change cluster status to RUNNING if there is a running job.

 - **STARTING_CLUSTER**

   Set cluster status to STARTING.